Here's what Wikipedia says about San Jacinto Peak:

 San Jacinto Peak is one of the most topographically prominent peaks in the United States.
 It is ranked sixth among peaks of the 48 contiguous states."

 San Jacinto is just outside of Palm Springs.
 Two basic challenges have emerged: the "Cactus to Clouds" (C2C, or round trip C2C2C) route, beginning at the Palm Springs Desert Museum and ascending 10,400 feet in 17.5 miles to the summit; and the Skyline Trail, which ascends from the Museum to the top of the Palm Springs Aerial Tramway, at 8,516 feet on San Jacinto.
 Most people do the Skyline Trail one-way, taking the tram back down.
 There is a Strava segment for the Skyline Trail.
 A third route was submitted by Matthew Robison, ascending San Jacinto's North Face via Snow Creek bypassing Desert Water District (the purple line on the attached map).
+Note if you are attempting an FKT on the C2C (ascent) you will need to be sure you beat the fastest ascent time set in the more-popular C2C2C!

 A further challenge was submitted by George Katsikaris.
 It involves traversing San Jacinto from Idyllwild to Palm Springs & returning the same way, touching the summit each time.
 The out & back traverse is about 45 miles.
 This is shown on our map, as it also includes the C2C route.